US looking for another historic comeback at the Ryder Cup

 It wasn’t there long.

 Rahm won two straight holes with pars to seize control.
-Johnson went from 1 up to 2 down in a four-hole stretch that ended his chances.
+Johnson hit into the water on the 13th during a four-hole slide that took him from 1 up to 2 down, a match Poulter wound up winning.

-Rahm dropped his putter after making a 5-foot birdie on the 17th hole as Woods stood to the side of the green, arms crossed.
-One week ago, he overcame four back surgeries to win for the 80th time on the Tour Championship, a signal that he was all the way back.

-And then at the Ryder Cup, it was another result with which he is far too familiar.
-Woods has played on only one winning team in 1999.

 Thorbjorn Olesen, who had played only one match the previous two days, went 5 up at the turn over Jordan Spieth and won in 14 holes.
 Spieth is now 0-6 in singles matches in the Ryder Cup and Presidents Cup.

 He played so poorly this year that he failed to qualify for the PGA Tour’s postseason.
-Thomas Bjorn picked him anyway, saying he was like the captain of a football team.
-Garcia showed why by going 3-1.
-That final victory over Rickie Fowler made Garcia the biggest contributor in Ryder Cup history with 25½ points.
+Bjorn picked him anyway, saying he was the heart and soul of the European team, and Garcia responded by going 3-1.
+His victory over Rickie Fowler gave him 25½ points in a Ryder Cup career that began in 1999.

-But this was more about team, and about redemption, even for a team that now has won nine of the last 12 times.

-“We took a really tough loss at Hazeltine a couple of years ago and that stung,” McIlroy said.
-“That was my first experience of what it feels like to be on the other side, so coming in here, obviously none of us want to feel like Sunday afternoon.”
+“I think that a lot of people thought that the Ryder Cup was over before it was played,” Garcia said.
+“And I guess, unfortunately, they picked the wrong team.”

 - CHMP